 Figure 12.
 Main policies’ support – Do you support or oppose the following policy? (% of support)

-Other policies fare better (Figure 13).
+Other policies receive more support (Figure 13).
 Banning the most polluting cars from city centers is surprisingly popular given the relative majority against a ban on combustion-engine cars.
 Mandatory insulation of buildings before 2040 combined with government subsidies covering half the costs also obtains a solid majority in all countries.
 However, taxes are rarely supported by a majority, except when combined with green investments (Figure 14).
 It is noteworthy that, contrary to other countries (which probably have lower taste for redistribution), a majority of French people would support a carbon tax if its revenues are used to compensate the poorest households or those most constrained to use fossil fuels.

 Figure 15 focuses on beef consumption, a habit that will be challenging to change as it conveys a hardly substitutable pleasure.
 Most people correctly find that beef has a higher GHG footprint than chicken, pasta or rice.
 About one third of people are willing to limit a lot their consumption of beef, and the same share of people supports the policies that would be most efficient to reduce beef consumption.
-The only policy obtaining a majority support in all countries is the one not directly related to beef: subsidies on healthy plant-based food.
+The only policy related to this topic obtaining a majority support in all countries is the one not directly related to beef: subsidies on healthy plant-based food.
 French people appear the most keen on addressing beef consumption as a majority of them also supports a ban on intensive cattle farming.

-The international policy block starts by asking at what levels climate policies are needed.
-An overwhelming majority chooses the global level; far less choose more local ones (Figure 16).
+Turning to the international policies block, an overwhelming majority thinks climate policies should be implemented at the global level; far less consider more local levels of implementation.
+(Figure 16).
 Solid majorities support a global democratic assembly to draft climate treaties, or a global tax on millionaires to finance public services in low-income countries that comply with international standards regarding climate action.
 The most preferred fairness principle is by far the polluter pay principle, although in all countries, a relative majority acknowledges that transfers from high-income countries to vulnerable ones are needed.

 Figure 13.
 Other policies’ support – Do you support or oppose the following policies? (% of support)